How do I use the airbrush system?

 Adding Color to your Machine:

-- Add a few drops of color into your gun well.
+- Add a few drops of airbrush color into your gun well.

-- Color will not come out until you pull back on the trigger.
+Color will not come out of the gun until you pull back on the trigger.

 - Experiment with your machine on a paper towel to get used to the power of the trigger!

-- If you are using our Cookie Countess matte airbrush colors, start the pressure knob on medium to medium high pressure.
+- If you are using The Cookie Countess regular airbrush colors, start the pressure knob on medium to medium-high pressure.
+The machine will work best on this setting, the goal is to keep the pressure as high as possible to get an even spray.

-- Adjust the pressure up if you have a shimmer color or a thicker color, or if you are trying to cover a larger surface area (like a cake).
+- Adjust the pressure knob to high if you have a shimmer color, or if you are trying to cover a larger surface area (like a cake).

-- We recommend you layer your color on, not try to evenly coat a cookie in a single pass.
+- For best results layer color on, don’t try to create an even coat in a single pass.

-- Splotchy blotchy color?
-If you are too close to the cookie, your color will be splotchy.
-Blotchy means the color is going on too fast.
-Try pulling back further away from your cookie.
+- Splotchy, blotchy color?
+If you are too close to the surface or you are pulling on the trigger too hard your color will be splotchy.
+Try moving the gun further away from your surface.
 Light layers are your friend here too.
+Use steady, even passes to layer color onto your surface.
 See our troubleshooting guide here!

 - Dry time can vary from 2 - 15 minutes depending on how much color you put down.
 Experiment first!
 If it has been an hour and your color is still tacky, you have most likely used too much color.
 This much color is unnecessary.